 Aisling has performed at venues and festivals throughout the world including Salzburger Festspiele, Berlin Philharmonie, Concertgebouw Amsterdam, Barbican London and Leipzig Gewandhaus.
 She has appeared at many of Ireland’s festivals including Dublin HandelFest, Galway Early Music Festival, Clifden Arts Festival, Sligo Baroque Festival, Ardee Baroque Festival, Kilkenny Arts Festival, East Cork Early Music Festival, Cork Choral Festival, as well as Edinburgh Festival Fringe.
 She performs as a soloist with choirs and choral societies all over Ireland including Dublin Bach Singers, Galway Baroque Singers and Culwick Choral Society.

-Aisling studied music at Maynooth University, and vocal performance at the Schola Cantorum Basiliensis, Basel, with Evelyn Tubb.
+Aisling studied music at Maynooth University and vocal performance at the Schola Cantorum Basiliensis, Basel, with Evelyn Tubb and later with Ulrich Messthaler.
 She has participated in master classes with Paul Farrington, Margreet Honig, Emma Kirkby, Christine Schäfer and Andreas Scholl.
-In Basel, she also had opportunity to work with David Blunden, Paul Triepels and leading interpreters of Bach, Gerd Türk and Jörg-Andreas Bötticher.
-She continues to study with Ulrich Messthaler in Basel.
+She has been fortunate to also receive coaching from Jay Bernfeld, Ansy Boothroyd, Jörg-Andreas Bötticher, Mary Brennan, David Blunden, Florian Carré, Paul Kieffer, Valérie Guillorit, Regina Hanley, Ian Howell, Judith Mok, Heidi Moss, James Platt, Dorothea Sidow, Thomas Tacquet-Fabre, Paul Triepels, Gerd Türk and Paolo Zanzu.

 Concert organisers: please contact Aisling for an updated biography and high-res photo for use in concert programmes.